Last updated on July 11th, 2022 at 11:18 am

 11- Athena (Minerva in Roman)

-Athena was the goddess of wisdom, the olive trees, strategy, and war.
+Athena was the goddess of wisdom, olive trees, strategy, and war.

 She was the beloved daughter of Zeus.
 Her mother was Metis, the first wife of Zeus.

-Later, Zeus began to suffer from headaches and called on Hephaestus for help.
-So Hephaestus with a big hammer hit the head of Zeus and Athena came out from Zeus’ head in armor, wearing helmets and holding a shield.
+Later, Zeus began to suffer from headaches and called on Hephaestos for help.
+So Hephaestos hit the head of Zeus with a big hammer and Athena came out from Zeus’s head in armor, wearing helmets and holding a shield.

 12- Aphrodite (Venus in Roman)

-Aphrodite is the goddess of love, beauty, sexuality, pleasure, and childbearing.
+Aphrodite was an old deity born before Zeus, she is the goddess of love, beauty, sexuality, pleasure, and childbearing.

-According to Hesiod, in his Theogony, Aphrodite born from the foam of the sea (hence her name as the foam is Aphros in Greek) when Saturn cut off the genitals of Uranus (his father) and threw them into the sea.
-The foam pushed by Zephyrus to the coast of Cyprus, Aphrodite came out of the sea naked on the shores of Paphos.
+According to Hesiod, in his Theogony, Aphrodite was born from the foam of the sea when Cronos cut off the genitals of Uranos (his father) and threw them into the sea.
+The foam was pushed by Zephyros to the coast of Cyprus, so Aphrodite came out of the sea naked on the shores of Paphos.

 There are more tales about the birth and later life of Aphrodite, many of them contradictory.